Change language:

 10. Early repayment

-You may prepay the loan in full or in part, if you inform us of your wish 10 days in advance.
-Upon early repayment of the loan, we have the right to a contractual fee; the amount of the contractual fee depends on interest rate.
+You have the right to repay the loan early in part or in full by notifying us about this 10 days in advance.
+In the case of early repayment of the loan, we may demand that you pay a contractual fee, the amount of which depends on the type of interest rate.

-12. Special conditions of the loan agreement
+12. Breach of the agreement - consequences and costs

-The grounds for cancellation of the agreement are set out in the terms of the contract.
-We are entitled to extraordinarily cancel the loan agreement for example if you have delayed at least three successive payments.
+The grounds for cancellation of the agreement are stipulated in the terms and conditions of the agreement.
+For example, we have the right to cancel the agreement extraordinarily if you are wholly or partly in delay for at least three consecutive repayments.

 • state fee;